 Having studied architecture at Khon Kaen University, Apichatpong then pursued an MFA in filmmaking at the School of the Art Institute of Chicago.
 He built a friendship with another internationally-renowned contemporary artist Rirkrit Tiravanija and a leading figure in the Thai art scene, including Jim Thompson’s artistic director and curator, Gridthiya Gaweewong.

 Gridthiya’s friendship and creative relationship with Apichatpong date back a long time and led to many groundbreaking beginnings.
 She was Apichatpong’s producer for his first film, Mysterious Object at Noon (2000), which was developed from Apichatpong’s final thesis, playing a part in helping him to raise funds for the production.

 5. He’s calling out the Thai and Colombian governments in his latest Jury Prize acceptance speech

-After receiving the Prix de Jury for Memoria, Apichatpong’s speech made an address to the Thai and Colombian governments:
+After receiving the Prix de Jury for Memoria last night, Apichatpong’s speech made an address to the Thai and Colombian governments: